ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

-In this Section, we will first recap the technical details behind the $\gamma$-ray transport \citep{jerkstrand2020properties}, the NLTE solver \citep{vanbaal2023modelling}, and the radiative transport (both the `on-the-spot' photoionization treatment from \citealt{vanbaal2024diagnostics}, and the full version from van Baal et al., submitted).
-After this we will discuss the implementation of several memory reduction mechanisms, namely Jagged Arrays and shared memory (introduced to the \texttt{ExTraSS} framework by \citealt{vanbaal2023modelling}) and then Domain Decomposition (introduced alongside the full Radiative Transfer treatment described here).
+In this Section, we will first recap the technical details behind the $\gamma$-ray transport (\Jerk20), the NLTE solver (\vBPI23), and the radiative transport \txtred{(the full version used with \vBPIII25; the optically thin version from \vBPI23 is described in Appendix~\ref{ssec:thin_spectra}, and the `on-the-spot' photoionization treatment from \vBPII24 in Appendix~\ref{ssec:OTSPI})}.
+After this we will discuss the implementation of several memory reduction mechanisms \txtred{including} shared memory (introduced to the \texttt{ExTraSS} framework by \vBPI23) and then domain decomposition (introduced alongside the full Radiative Transfer treatment described here\txtred{, and applied by \vBPIII25}) \txtred{-- in this last subsection we also discuss our implementation of domain decomposition in the context of previous astrophysical implementations}. \txtred{In Figure~\ref{fig:TotalExTraSS_flowchart}, a schematic overview is given for the structure of \texttt{ExTraSS}, with each box discussed in more detail in the subsections below.}

+\txtred{The start of each run with \texttt{ExTraSS} is to initialize the atomic data and load the explosion model into the `grid' that is to be used.
+Additionally, a check is made to see if the $\gamma$-ray deposition can be loaded from a previous run, or if it has to be calculated first.}